good

 Use the editor to name and describe your forms, add a cover image, and drag and drop questions.

-You'll find all common field types: Text (lines and blocks), numbers, single or multi-select, dates, attachments, and email addresses.
-In addition, you can add headers to further segment the form.
+You'll find all the most common field types: text (lines and blocks), numbers, single or multi-select, dates, attachments, and email addresses.
+You can also add headings to divide the form into sections.

 You can assign responsibility for the form to one of your teammates and specify who can see it.
-In addition, you'll get a link and embed code for the form.
+You'll also find the link and an embedding code here.

 Reports and Statistics in Asana